tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

-servers must be configured with a way to first authenticate a user (confirm that a prospective client has a legitimate claim to whatever authorities we might grant a particular user), and second to decide what directory cap should be granted to the authenticated username.
+servers must be configured with a way to first authenticate a user (confirm that a prospective client has a legitimate claim to whatever authorities we might grant a particular user), and second to decide what directory cap should be used as the root directory for a log-in by the authenticated user.
 A username and password is used for this purpose.
 (The SFTP protocol is also capable of using client RSA or DSA public keys, but this is not currently implemented.)

 Tahoe-LAFS provides two mechanisms to perform this user-to-cap mapping.
 The first is a simple flat file with one account per line.
 The second is an